diya-sdk/diya-sdk/README.md

 maya-client
 ===========

-Client-side Javascript library to interact with Diya One Robots
+Client-side Javascript library for interacting with Diya One Robots